How Backlinks Work and Why They’re Important for SEO

 • Editorially earned (not paid or spammed)

 Low-quality backlinks from irrelevant or spammy sites can actually harm your SEO rather than help it.
 This is why link-building should always be strategic, intentional, and aligned with your brand.
+You can check the quantity - and the quality - of your backlinks with SEO tools like Ubersuggest.

 Common Types of Backlinks You Should Know